justinrummel/jr.com-mm/_posts/2018-09-12-great-smoky-mountains.md

 ---

 Wow!
 It has been a long time since I've posted a photography article only!
-I didn't do any image modifications (Curves, saturation, vignette, etc) to these pictures as I wanted to keep the beauty of the Great Smoky Mountains in tact.
+I didn't do any image modifications (Curves, saturation, vignette, etc) to these pictures as I wanted to keep the beauty of the Great Smoky Mountains intact.

 Why was I at GSM???
 That is coming soon in another post.